JGrotex/flogo/README.md

 * For extensions developers, visit the docs in this repository to get started with developing your first Flogo activity

 ## Roadmap
 Refer to [Flogo Statement of Direction](sod.md) for an overview of the strategic dircetion of the project.
 You can also monitor [milestones](https://github.com/TIBCOSoftware/flogo/milestones) to see what's coming up.
+New updates soon !

 ## Contributing
 Contact flogo-oss@tibco.com to learn about contributing to the project.